moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

   - ✅ **Structural simplification.** Bringing together a reasonable number (typically 4 to 6) of entities or concepts (staging models, or perhaps other intermediate models) that will be joined with another similarly purposed intermediate model to generate a mart — rather than have 10 joins in our mart, we can join two intermediate models that each house a piece of the complexity, giving us increased readability, flexibility, testing surface area, and insight into our components.
   - ✅ **Re-graining.** Intermediate models are often used to fan out or collapse models to the right composite grain — if we’re building a mart for `order_items` that requires us to fan out our `orders` based on the `quantity` column, creating a new single row for each item, this would be ideal to do in a specific intermediate model to maintain clarity in our mart and more easily view that our grain is correct before we mix it with other components.
   - ✅ **Isolating complex operations.** It’s helpful to move any particularly complex or difficult to understand pieces of logic into their own intermediate models.
 This not only makes them easier to refine and troubleshoot, but simplifies later models that can reference this concept in a more clearly readable way.
 For example, in the `quantity` fan out example above, we benefit by isolating this complex piece of logic so we can quickly debug and thoroughly test that transformation, and downstream models can reference `order_items` in a way that’s intuitively easy to grasp.
+  - ✅ **Creating a dbt `Relation` object.** dbt packages such as [dbt-utils](https://github.com/dbt-labs/dbt-utils) often require reference to a dbt [Relation](https://docs.getdbt.com/reference/dbt-classes#relation).
+Intermediate models can be used to materialise a `Relation` to input specific data into a downstream macro.

 :::tip Narrow the DAG, widen the tables.
 Until we get to the marts layer and start building our various outputs, we ideally want our DAG to look like an arrowhead pointed right.
 As we move from source-conformed to business-conformed, we’re also moving from numerous, narrow, isolated concepts to fewer, wider, joined concepts.
 We’re bringing our components together into wider, richer concepts, and that creates this shape in our DAG.
 This way when we get to the marts layer we have a robust set of components that can quickly and easily be put into any configuration to answer a variety of questions and serve specific needs.
 One rule of thumb to ensure you’re following this pattern on an individual model level is allowing multiple _inputs_ to a model, but **not** multiple _outputs_.
 Several arrows going _into_ our post-staging models is great and expected, several arrows coming _out_ is a red flag.
 There are absolutely situations where you need to break this rule, but it’s something to be aware of, careful about, and avoid when possible.